mertkipcak/LiftOff/README.md

 ## User Stories

-- As a user, I would like to be able to add multiple obstacles to LiftOffGame.
+- As a user, I would like to be able to add multiple Obstacles to a LiftOffGame.
 - As a user, I would like to be able to buy upgrades.
 - As a user, I would like to be able to control my rockets x value.
 - As a user, I would like to be able to reset the game.